byronmurg/vtml/docs/tutorial/adding_a_form.md

 # Forms

 We need a way to update the dogs table so let's go ahead and create a new form.
+At the bottom of `main.vtml` add this:

 ```html
 <form v-name="create_dog" >